manuel-dileo/nodeshift/README.md

 ```
 python nodeshift.py --data steemit-hardfork-data --feature <struct|text> [--sbert_only]
 ```
-The results will be available in the "results" folder.
+The results will be available in the "results" folder. `steemit-hardfork-data` must be the folder that contains the unzipped files of `steemit-hardfork-data.zip`

 ## Interactive Notebook
 The notebook `TGNN-SteemitHardFork.ipynb` contains all the materials to reproduce the experiments on the period affected by the shocking event.